-Holiday entitlement continues to accrue during periods of maternity, paternity or adoption.
+Holiday entitlement continues to accrue during periods of maternity, paternity, adoption or parental leave (referred to collectively in this policy as family leave).

 If you are planning a period of family leave that is likely to last beyond the end of the holiday year, you should discuss your holiday plans with your manager in good time before starting your family leave.
 Any holiday entitlement for the year that cannot reasonably be taken before starting your family leave can be carried over to the next holiday year.